NORTHEAST WILDERNESS TRUST

 In Western Maine along the New Hampshire border, the Mahoosuc Range compares only to Mt.
 Katahdin in its vast, unbroken high-elevation forest.
-As northbound travelers on the Appalachian Trail (A.T.) cross into The Pine Tree State, the green sea of the Mahoosuc Mountains stretches before them.
+As northbound travelers on the Appalachian Trail (A.T.) cross into the Pine Tree State, the green sea of the Mahoosuc Mountains stretches before them.

-The Western Maine Mountains are of high conservation importance, and one that the Wilderness Trust has turned its attention to in recent years.
-This keystone property sits directly between a vast public Ecological Preserve and a future conserved managed woodland.
-From the proposed Preserve, a few days’ hike north on the A.T. brings one to the outskirts of Northeast Wilderness Trust’s Lone Mountain and soon-to-be-conserved Redington Wilderness Sanctuaries, which cumulatively protect 4,455 forever-wild acres near Bigelow Preserve.
+The Western Maine Mountains are of high conservation importance, and the Wilderness Trust has turned its attention to protecting more land in this eco-region in recent years.
+Grafton Forest is a keystone area linking a vast public Ecological Preserve and a 15,000-acre, well-managed woodland conserved by The Forest Society of Maine.
+From the Preserve, a few days’ hike north on the A.T. brings one to the outskirts of Northeast Wilderness Trust’s Lone Mountain and Redington Wilderness Sanctuaries, which cumulatively protect 4,455 forever-wild acres near Bigelow Preserve.

 People seeking to enjoy the solace of a remote adventure aren’t the only ones benefitting from the vast forestland of the Mahoosucs.
-The high-elevation forests are home to myriad bird species, including Bicknell’s thrush, spruce grouse, boreal chickadee, white-winged crossbill, black-backed woodpecker, many species of warblers and even nesting peregrine falcons.
+The high-elevation forests are home to myriad bird species, including Bicknell’s Thrush, Spruce Grouse, Boreal Chickadee, White-winged Crossbill, Black-backed Woodpecker, many species of warblers and even nesting Peregrine Falcons.
 Mammals like American marten, long- and short-tailed weasels, fox, snowshoe hare, and Canada lynx find refuge here, and the region is home to the largest population of moose in the lower 48 states.
 The high ridgelines are used as migratory routes by songbirds, raptors, and bats.

-–Janet McMahon, M.S., Ecologist
+Janet McMahon, Ecologist